CSCfi/csc-user-guide/docs/data/Allas/using_allas/rclone_local.md

 set VARIABLE=value
 ```
 One way to check the values of the variables needed is to open terminal connection to
-[https://puhti.csc.fi](puhti.csc.fi) and activate there connection to the Allas project you
+[Puhti](puhti.csc.fi) and activate there connection to the Allas project you
 wish to use.
 This is done in Puhti with commands:

 ```text